seanmking/Tradewizard/instructions2-updated.md

 ## Conclusion

-This comprehensive implementation plan provides a detailed roadmap for enhancing the Export Guru MCP with advanced regulatory data capabilities and integration with other export intelligence components.
-By following this phased approach, we can systematically build a powerful middleware layer that understands businesses, accurately matches them to appropriate markets, and provides the data foundation for generating meaningful, data-driven reports to help SMEs confidently pursue export opportunities.
+This comprehensive implementation plan provides a detailed roadmap for transforming the Export Guru MCP into an autonomous Export Agent with advanced regulatory data capabilities and integration with other export intelligence components.
+By following this phased approach, we can systematically build a powerful system that not only understands businesses and markets but proactively guides SMEs throughout their export journey.

 The plan emphasizes:
-- Clear data flow patterns between MCP, LLM, and frontend
+- Clear data flow patterns between system components, LLM, and frontend
 - Detailed LLM integration for intelligent processing
-- Early integration of webscraper analysis for better business understanding
+- Autonomous agent capabilities for proactive monitoring and guidance
+- Comprehensive state management for persistent context
+- Memory subsystem for learning and personalization
+- Event-driven architecture for responsive autonomous behaviors
 - Comprehensive testing to ensure accuracy and reliability
 - Monitoring and continuous improvement mechanisms

-With this implementation, the Export Guru MCP will transform TradeWizard's capabilities by creating an intelligent layer that understands businesses, accurately matches them to appropriate markets, and generates meaningful, data-driven reports to help SMEs confidently pursue export opportunities.
+With this implementation, the Export Guru Agent will transform TradeWizard's capabilities by creating an intelligent, autonomous system that:
+1. Maintains persistent understanding of each business's unique characteristics and goals
+2. Proactively monitors for regulatory changes, market opportunities, and business developments
+3. Learns from patterns across businesses to improve recommendations
+4. Delivers personalized, context-aware guidance throughout the export journey
+5. Takes autonomous actions to keep businesses informed and on track

+This transformation will significantly enhance the value proposition for SMEs by providing continuous support and guidance, reducing the complexity of export processes, and helping businesses confidently pursue export opportunities with a trusted AI agent as their partner.